-In each scenario we will try and work with you to sustain your involvement in the Reach activity, however if you cannot moderate your behaviour and your behaviour endangers yourself or others or severely compromises the experience of others, we will ask you to leave.
-Parents and carers may be with you at this point if not they will be asked to come and collect you.
+In each scenario we will try and work with you to sustain your involvement in the Reach activity, however if a first-time incident is serious in nature or you cannot moderate your behaviour and your behaviour endangers yourself or others or severely compromises the experience of others, we will ask you to leave.
+For children and young people parents and carers may be with you at this point, if not they will be asked to come and collect you at their cost.

-4.7 Child protection procedures
+4.8 Child protection procedures